fredrikaverpil/neotest-golang/README.md

 ## 🏓 Background

-I've been using Neovim and neotest with [neotest-go](https://github.com/nvim-neotest/neotest-go) but I have stumbled upon many problems which seems difficult to solve in the neotest-go codebase.
+I've been using Neovim and Neotest with [neotest-go](https://github.com/nvim-neotest/neotest-go) but I have stumbled upon many problems which seems difficult to solve in the neotest-go codebase.

 I have full respect for the time and efforts put in by the developer(s) of neotest-go.
 I do not aim in any way to diminish their needs or efforts.

-However, I would like to see if, by building a Go adapter for neotest from scractch, whether it will be possible to mitigate the issues I have found with neotest-go.
+However, I would like to see if, by building a Go adapter for Neotest from scratch, if I can mitigate the issues I have found with neotest-go.

 ## ⛑️ Neotest-go issues mitigated in neotest-golang